Skip to main content

 • Has the effect of substantially disrupting the orderly operation of the school.

 Any student who believes they have been a target of unresolved, severe, or persistent harassment, intimidation or bullying, or any other person in the school community who observes or receives notice that a student has or may have been the target of unresolved, severe, or persistent harassment, intimidation or bullying may report incidents verbally or in writing to any staff member.
-An Incident Reporting form may be filled out as well which is located on the district website.
+An Incident Reporting form may also be filled out, which is located on the district website.
 Copies of the policy/procedures/forms may also be obtained by contacting the District Office at (509) 766-2650, or in person at 1620 S Pioneer Way, Moses Lake, WA 98837.

 Addressing Bullying